 Pulumi vs. Serverless Framework

-Pulumi is more holistic in its focus.
+Pulumi is more holistic than the Serverless Framework in its focus.
 In Pulumi, you write entire applications – some parts of which may be serverless functions – but this might also include containers, databases, cloud services, or even virtual machines.
 It then uses an infrastructure-as-code approach to deploy, update, and generally manage these constellations of resources.

 For a good specific comparison of Pulumi and the Serverless Framework, refer to this example: the before code using the Serverless Framework takes about 38 pages of explanation, including manual steps and AWS CloudFormation; the after code using Pulumi is only about 38 lines of code.